ericmuigai/pesapal/README.md

      * first_name- the first name of the user that is paying
      * last_name - the last name of the user that is paying
      * email - this should be a valid email or pesapal will throw an error
-     * phone_number -which is option if you have the email
+     * phone_number -which is optional if you have the email
      * amount - the total amount to be posted to pesapal
      * reference Please <em>Make sure this is a unique key to the transaction</em>. <em>An example is the id of the item or something</em>
      * type - default is MERCHANT